 There are different ways to build an app inventory.
 While the quickest way to get started is to proceed manually, this approach can be difficult for a large production environment.
 Information in manually built inventories can quickly become outdated, and the resulting migration might fail because it was based on wrong assumptions.

 Building the inventory is not a one-time exercise.
 If your current environment is highly dynamic, you should also spend effort in automating the inventory creation and maintenance, so you eventually have a consistent view of all the items in your environment at any given time.
+For information about how to build an inventory of your apps, see Migration Center: Start an asset discovery.

 Example of an app inventory